Children’s Self-Harm Intervention & Suicide Prevention Charity 1193469

 Come along, ask questions, and learn how we can support your child.

-Nominated for Pride of Medway
+Pride in Medway

 2026 Award